redwoodjs/redwood/docs/docs/deploy/baremetal.md

 * `path` - The absolute path to the root of the application on the server
 * `migrate` - [optional] Whether or not to run migration processes on this server, defaults to `true`
 * `processNames` - An array of service names from `ecosystem.config.js` which will be (re)started on a successful deploy
+* `pm2Global` - If set to true this will use the global `pm2` command instead of the local dev dependency
 * `symlinkWeb` - [optional] If using nginx or another server to serve the web side, you can have the compiled `web/dist` files symlinked in a new directory so that they are not overwritten on the next deploy.
 See the [Redwood Serves Api, Nginx Serves Web Side](#redwood-serves-api-nginx-serves-web-side) section for more info.

 The easiest connection method is generally to include your own public key in the server's `~/.ssh/authorized_keys` file, [enable agent forwarding](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding), and then set `agentForward = true` in `deploy.toml`.
 This will allow you to use your own credentials when pulling code from GitHub (required for private repos).
 Otherwise you can create a [deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys) and keep it on the server.